 150 million children in the world have a disability and they face exclusion in most areas of their lives.
 They are "more than twice as likely to report finding health care providers' skills inadequate to meet their needs" (WHO).
-In Pakistan, there is a huge stigma around disability and families need support.
-Community Health Workers support families at home, but they do not have disability training- children with disabilities are at risk of preventable early death & living in discomfort.
+In Pakistan, children with disabilities & their families have specific needs.
+Community Workers support families in their own homes, but they do not have disability training - children with disabilities are at risk of preventable early death & have poor quality of life.

 We are ensuring local people working within their communities have skills to support vulnerable children and their families in their own homes.
 We work with local charities, academic institutions & local government, building skills rather than sending in external people and tackle the stigma around disability.
 We also provide resources which are available freely to families, health workers.
 More skilled support for disability will continue to benefit children and families in the long-term.